natenaile/BERT-Based-Approach-for-Automating-Course-Articulation-Matrix-Construction-with-Explainable-AI/README.md

 ## Results

-The system achieves the following performance metrics:
-- **Accuracy**: 98.66%
-- **Precision**: 98.67%
-- **Recall**: 98.66%
-- **F1-score**: 98.66%
+The system achieved accuracy, precision, recall, and F1-score values of 98.66%, 98.67%, 98.66%, and 98.66%, respectively, for CGU Dataset, and 95.70%, 95.68%, 95.70%, and 95.69%, respectively, for CBIT Dataset.
 ## Automated CAM for a randomly selected course from CBIT, India, showing one misclassified cell highlighted in orange.
 ![image7](https://github.com/user-attachments/assets/a36005e5-4249-4127-b641-80b5ee5ebfee)

-These results highlight the effectiveness of using BERT-based transfer learning models for the automated generation of CAMs, with a focus on high performance and model interpretability.
+These results highlight the effectiveness of using BERT-based models for the automated generation of CAMs, with a focus on high performance and model interpretability.

 ## Key Features